cassiancc/Inline-Tooltips/README.md

 <a href='https://modrinth.com/mod/inline-tooltips/versions?l=fabric'><img alt="fabric" height="56" src="https://raw.githubusercontent.com/intergrav/devins-badges/refs/heads/v3/assets/cozy/supported/fabric_vector.svg"></a>

-This mod adds icons to the tooltips of your items.
+This mod replaces some basic tooltips with condensed tooltip icons.
+These tooltips are all inline and have icons, hence the name.
+Holding Shift restores the original tooltip

 ## Installation